petehague/Stoa/README.md

 # Stoa

-Stoa stands for *Script Tracking for Observational Astronomy* and is a process management system designed for large batch operations on astronomical data.
-It uses a form of containerisation to enables working with heterogenous data sets, and generates data tracking the performance of each execution of a target script
+Stoa stands for *Script Tracking for Observational Astronomy* and is a workflow management system primarily designed for large scale production of reduced interferometry data.
-Stoa runs a script multiple times on the different data, and manages the environment that the script is run in.
-This means that, for instance, if two different measurement sets need to be reprocessed in different versions of CASA, the script will see the appropriate PATH when it is run.

 # How to Use